spolischook/travis-nginx-test/src/OroPro/Bundle/ElasticSearchBundle/Resources/doc/agent_and_engine.md

 **Class:** OroPro\Bundle\ElasticSearchBundle\Engine\ElasticSearch

 Search engine is the core of search - it implement SearchEngine interface and used by SearchBundle as main engine.
-Search engine uses index agent as a proxy that works directly with search index, f.e. to get index name or recreate whole index or part of it.
+Search engine uses index agent as a proxy that works directly with search index f.e. to get index name or recreate whole index or part of it.

 To perform save and delete operations search engine uses [ElasticSearch bulk API](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/docs-bulk.html).